Παλαιστίνη

 Etymology

-Perhaps from Hebrew פְּלֶשֶׁת (p'léshet, pəléšeṯ), Egyptian pwrꜣsꜣtj
+Perhaps from Hebrew פְּלֶשֶׁת (pəléšeṯ), Egyptian pwrꜣsꜣtj

 Q3Z7D21Z1Z1Aa18U33M17U28

-, or Akkadian 𒉺𒆷𒀸𒌓 (Palastu), 𒉿𒇷𒅖𒋾 (Pilišti), 𒉿𒇷𒅖𒌓 (Pilistu), with a folk-etymological secondary adaptation to παλαιστής (palaistḗs, wrestler); compare perhaps Hebrew יִשְׂרָאֵל (yisra'él), sometimes translated as “he wrestles with God”, and the similar adaptation of Ἱερουσᾱλήμ (Hierousālḗm, Jerusalem) to the word ἱερός (hierós, holy).
-See timeline of the name "Palestine" on Wikipedia.
+, or Akkadian 𒉺𒆷𒀸𒌓 (Palastu), 𒉿𒇷𒅖𒋾 (Pilišti), 𒉿𒇷𒅖𒌓 (Pilistu), being reshaped to directly match παλαιστής (palaistḗs, wrestler); compare perhaps Hebrew יִשְׂרָאֵל (Yiśrāʾēl), sometimes translated as “he wrestles with God”, therefore a Greek exonym to the region, and the similar adaptation of Ἱερουσᾱλήμ (Hierousālḗm, Jerusalem) to the word ἱερός (hierós, holy).
+See timeline of the name Palestine on Wikipedia.

 (The oldest surviving copy of oldest known map of Palestine: Ptolemy's 4th Asia map, a revision of an atlas by Marinus of Tyre.)